layaxx/m4_pgm4nlp/assignment4/assignment4.md

 We use a modified Viterbi algorithm, instead of saving only the best (lowest distance or highest factor) path (as back-pointer + value) for each node, we save the top k paths.
 Each root node starts with one empty path with cost 0 and k-1 empty paths with infinite cost.
 After going traversing the graph with the Viterbi algorithm, the final node has the top-k paths, which can be reconstructed from the back-pointers.

-Because each starting node has only one non-infinite-cost path, these paths are guaranteed to be unique and the Viterbi algorithm ensures that thez are optimal paths.
+Because each starting node has only one non-infinite-cost path, these paths are guaranteed to be unique and the Viterbi algorithm ensures that they are optimal paths.

 ## Part 4: sampling from a linear chain Markov field